-Bukittinggi, our journey’s next port of call, is only really known for one attraction, the Pasar Atas market – which was good, if you like stalls that go on and on and on and on.
+Bukittinggi is only really known for one attraction, the Pasar Atas market – which was good, if you like stalls that go on and on and on and on.
 It is especially thrilling if you are craving a fish head, which we weren’t.
-The stalls were mostly made up of sea creatures, jewellery and fake football shirts.
-Unfortunately, the idea of a Man U shirt with Ronaldinho (he has never played for them) on the back was even less appealing than the fish heads, therefore, we left the market area empty handed.
+The stalls were mostly made up of sea creatures, jewellery, and fake football shirts.
+Unfortunately, the idea of a Man U shirt with Ronaldinho (he has never played for them) on the back was even less appealing than the fish heads, so we left the market area empty handed.

-Although we ended our outing product free, other things were less easy to avoid within the marketplace, most notably the village lunatic.
+While we ended our outing product free, not everything or everybody was quite so easily avoided within the marketplace; most notably the village lunatic.
 Bukittinggi’s crazy lady decided that we’d be worth following around for a while, and her antics were even less subtle than her bright, pink puffer jacket.

 Her devotion to following us around was truly bizarre, and led to me falling into an uncontrollable laughing fit.
 There are times when laughter is not helpful – this was probably one of them.